ghuntley/ghuntley.github.io/_drafts/mark-and-sweep-garbage-collection.md

 ## Generations

+### Concepts

 * One of the jobs of the garbage collector is seperate the heap into more than one generations.

-### Concepts

 * Generational Hypothesis (most objects die young)
 * Nursey (Where small objects are born)
+  * Nursey has a fixed size, allocations are very efficient and once it fills up the nursey is collected.

 * Major (Where they are copied to when they mature)
 * Large Object Space (Part of major, objects above Kb, typically large arrays)